 You are probably more familiar with allspice, sumac and other spices used here.
-But don't let the za'atar scare you.
+But don't let za'atar scare you.
 It is an amazing Middle Eastern spice blend that has both earthy and subtle citrus undertones.
-It often includes spices like marjoram or thyme, oregano, sumac, cumin, and cinnamon.
+It often includes spices like marjoram or thyme, oregano, and sumac.
 And it always includes sesame seeds, which add a nice nutty and woodsy flavor to the spice mix.

 We all love a roast chicken dinner.
 After all, it's quick prep and you can let the oven do the hard work!
 You will not regret spicing up your roasted chicken breasts this way, though.
 What to serve it with?
-Here are a few ideas: simple chopped Mediterranean salad, Frisee and spinach salad, Israeli couscous salad, or roasted Greek potatoes.
+Try Israeli couscous salad, or roasted Greek potatoes.

 In a mixing bowl, combine the marinade ingredients.
 Place the chicken in a deep dish, sprinkle with salt and pepper and cover with the marinade.
 To ensure good flavor, work some of the marinade underneath the skin of the chicken breasts.
 Cover and place the chicken in the fridge for at least four hours or overnight.